-Many Girl Guide Districts are planning to return to halls for the start of Term 3 Guiding.
+Many Girl Guide Districts are returning to halls for a new year of Guiding.
 Returning to face-to-face Guiding activities is a choice.
 If a Leader, a volunteer, or the girls and families in Units are not comfortable in moving back to face-to-face meetings just yet, decisions should be made about how Units and Districts are going to continue to provide opportunities for Guiding to continue.

 Alternatives to Face-to-Face Guiding